Phone: 260.422.5561, ext. 2287

 Though only 52 years young, Justin Boyce boasts a very prestigious career history that has included work in the private sector, government, medical/hospital environments, and higher education.
 Justin Boyce has had the privilege to teach graduate school, training both Masters and Doctoral level students pursuing degrees in Counseling, Rehabilitation Counseling and Counseling Psychology, respectively.
 He has also held several leadership roles that include: directing an American Psychological Association (APA) accredited doctoral training program in Counseling Psychology; coordinating and directing a Post Combat Clinical Treatment Team addressing Post Traumatic Stress Disorder and other mental health problems in veterans; managing and directing a 96 bed in-patient psychiatric hospital wing treating the most severely mentally ill, including patients with Schizophrenia, Bipolar Disorder, Major Depression, Panic Disorder and personality disordered patient populations such as Borderline and Dependent personalities, among others.

-Currently, Dr. Justin Boyce is serving as an Associate Professor of Psychology here at Indiana Tech and said that he has a “fire in his belly for teaching and learning”.
+Currently, Dr. Justin Boyce is serving as a Professor of Psychology here at Indiana Tech and said that he has a “fire in his belly for teaching and learning”.
 He has often indicated to his students that he absolutely “loves psychology” and sees it as the stuff that life is made of”.
 His teaching style is very energetic, robust and applied and Dr. Boyce prides himself on helping students recognize how Psychology impacts their lives on a daily basis.
 He takes the subject matter out of the text book and motivates and challenges his students to see its application to everyday situations.
 He teaches a variety of courses to include: Abnormal Psychology, Advanced Abnormal Psychology, Health Psychology, Forensic Psychology, Theories of Personality, Theories of Counseling, Social Psychology, Human Growth & Development, Interview Strategies for Helpers; Group Dynamics; Research Methods; and Introduction to Psychology.
 He coordinates the Psychology Program and also teaches in the College of Professional Studies.